The Book of Illusions: Links to other works

 In addition, the book also bears the stylistic distinction of not using quotation marks; Auster has previously used this in Ghosts, the second book of The New York Trilogy and Travels in the Scriptorium.
 He also does this in his later book, Invisible.

 The Silent World of Hector Mann

-The Silent World of Hector Mann is an album by Duke Special inspired by the character Hector Mann with each song themselves based on a film each written by a different songwriter.
+The Silent World of Hector Mann is an album by Duke Special inspired by the character Hector Mann, with each song itself based on a film written by a different songwriter.

 Reception

 James Wood, a critic of Auster's work, nevertheless named it as 'probably his best novel.'
 He praised Auster's 'painstaking and vivid fictional re-creation of the career of a silent-movie actor of the nineteen twenties.'
 However, he says the novel 'soon hurtles into absurdity.'